Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 14. Fees in respect of private bodies

-Request for Access to Record of Private Body (Form C).
-To access this form, Click here
+Form 2 - Regulation 7 - Request for access to records of Private Bodies - to access this form, Click here

 Services offered are: